cxjdavin/causal-discovery-under-off-target-interventions/README.md

 This is the accompanying repository of the Accompanying repository for "Causal discovery under off-target interventions".
 It is available at (coming soon).

 To run, execute `./run.sh`.
 Plots will be saved under `data/figures`.
-We have included a copy of the produced `data/figures` sub-directory in here so you may look at the output without running the experiments yourself.
+We have included a copy of the produced `figures` sub-directory in here so you may look at the output without running the experiments yourself.

 ## Executive summary